Stay Connected with CECH

 Office: 2150Q EDWARDS 1 Edwards Center

-Dr. Marcus Johnson is the Co-Director of the Developmental and Learning Sciences (DLS) Research Laboratory and associate professor of Educational Studies at the University of Cincinnati (UC).
+Dr. Marcus Johnson is the Co-Director of the Developmental and Learning Sciences (DLS) Research Laboratory and Associate Professor of Educational Studies at the University of Cincinnati (UC).
 He is also the Coordinator of the DLS PhD concentration and Educational Studies' Master's program, representing the DLS and Early Childhood Education & Human Development faculty on the School of Education’s PhD Council.
 Beyond his service to the School of Education, Dr. Johnson also serves as Co-Chair of Programming for the University's Faculty Enrichment Center; and on the University’s Faculty Senate committees for Research & Scholarship and Human Relations.

 Dr. Johnson’s area of research is “motivation in education.”
-And his investigations have included the assessment of traditional and nontraditional college students’ motivations, the use of motivational strategies that enhance student engagement and learning, the effect of policies and practices on student motivation, and identifying motivating factors that contribute to students’ school-life balance, development, and achievement.
-Dr. Johnson is the lead researcher and co-PI on a $1.2M National Science Foundation (NSF) grant assessing underrepresented high school students’ motivations for STEM related college majors and careers.
+And his investigations have included the assessment of traditional and nontraditional college students’ motivations, the use of motivational strategies that enhance cognitive engagement and learning, the effect of policies and practices on both student and faculty motivation, and identifying motivating factors that contribute to students’ school-life balance, development, and achievement.
+Dr. Johnson is the lead researcher and Co-PI on a $1.2M National Science Foundation (NSF) grant assessing underrepresented high school students’ motivations for STEM related college majors and careers.
 He has also served as an NSF review panelist.